Today's Articles

 Pio Pico

-The birth of Pio de Jesus Pico in 1801 is marked on this date.
-He was an Afro Mexican businessman and politician.
+This date marks the birth of Pio de Jesus Pico, an Afro Mexican businessman and politician, in 1801.

 Pico was born in the San Gabriel Mission in Mexico, the son of a soldier, Jose Maria Pico.
 His father had come from Mexico north with the Anza expedition of 1801.
 The fourth of ten children, Pico's heritage was an indigenous mix of African, Native American, Hispanic, and European roots.
 A revolutionary in his youth, he was the last Mexican governor of Alta California (now the state of California), the region above what is now Mexico.

 Pico became governor in 1845 following a revolt that ended with a bloodless artillery duel near Cahuenga Pass that forced out Governor Manuel Micheltorena.
-The state historic site, Campo de Cahuenga, opposite Universal Studios, marks the location today.
+The state historic site, Campo de Cah enga, opposite Universal Studios, marks today's location.
 During his brief tenure as the last Mexican governor, Pico completed the secularization of the missions.
-He was accused of irresponsibly sorting out mission property to friends and allies as the American takeover of California neared.
-Pico greatly feared the growing American migration to California.
-"They are cultivating farms, establishing vineyards, erecting mills, sawing up lumber, building workshops, and doing a thousand other things which seem natural to them but which Californians neglect or despise," he said in a speech.
+He was accused of irresponsibly sorti g out mission property to friends and allies as the American takeover of California neared.
+Pico greatly feared the growing Ameri and migration to California.
+"They are cultivating farms, establishing vineyards, erecting mills, sawing up the lumber, building workshops, and doing a thousand other things which seem natural to them but which Californians neglect or despise," he said in a speech.

 To Become a Political Scientist